-Cool and Wet
+Lavender for Cool and Wet Climates

 Coastal California, Pacific Northwest

 Where the summer marine influence is strong, disease can affect some lavenders.
-Some (but not all) English and Spanish varieties do well here; as noted previously, proper soil prep will yield the best results.
+Some (but not all) English and Spanish varieties do well here.
+As noted previously, proper soil prep will yield the best results.
 All of these varieties also do very well in containers.

 Northeast, Upper Midwest, Interior West

 These regions pose all sorts of challenges to growing lavender–cold winters, humid summers, often rich or heavy soils.
 But, yes, you can grow many varieties of this plant, particularly some of the English lavenders and the hybrids.
 First, select varieties that are cold tolerant.
-Some lavenders will survive temperatures as low as -10 degrees F., then amend soil with sand and gravel, plant high (an inch or soil above soil line), and prune every spring.
+Some lavenders will survive temperatures as low as -10 degrees F. Then amend soil with sand and gravel, plant high (an inch or soil above soil line), and prune every spring.

 Sometimes dealing with soil, light, and weather complications are simply too complicated.
 Luckily you have a simple alternative–lavenders love to live in pots.